Auschwitz-Birkenau Memorial and Museum Tour

 - Sign up to hear the latest news and offers:

 Every year, millions of visitors from around the world walk through the gate bearing the inscription ‘Arbeit macht frei’ - Work Sets One Free, and enter Auschwitz, one of the best-known concentration camps in the world and a living monument to those that died in the Holocaust.

 Our guide to Auschwitz-Birkenau Memorial and Museum Tour

 Auschwitz is a haunting site of genocide where approximately 1.5 million people were killed during WWII's Holocaust.
 Today, as a UNESCO World Heritage Site, it poignantly commemorates the lives of those who died within its walls and fences and is a must-visit for all.

 Established in 1940, the Auschwitz-Birkenau complex is a network of German Nazi concentration camps built and operated by the Third Reich in Poland and throughout its five years of operation, was a place of systematic extermination with the majority of victims being Jews, along with Poles, Gypsies, Russian POWs and members of other nationalities.

-Your tour to Auschwitz-Birkenau includes a visit to Auschwitz I - the administrative centre of Auschwitz death camp - and Auschwitz II, designed and constructed quite simply as an execution facility.
+Your tour to Auschwitz-Birkenau includes a visit to Auschwitz I - the administrative center of Auschwitz death camp - and Auschwitz II, designed and constructed simply as an execution facility.

 Approximately 7 hours in total.
-Journey to Auschwitz takes approximately 90 minutes.
+The journey to Auschwitz takes approximately 90 minutes.

 Terms and conditions